Bread&Net 2025 Program and themes

 Digital Rights, Armed Conflict, and Documentation

-This track will examine how war and conflict in the WANA region, particularly in Gaza, Lebanon, Sudan, and Yemen, have exacerbated violations of digital rights.
+This track will examine how war and conflict in the WANA region, particularly in Palestine, Lebanon, Sudan, and Yemen, have exacerbated violations of digital rights.
 The track will address the weaponization of technology in conflict, including cyberattacks, spyware, and AI-driven propaganda, as well as the risks faced by journalists, activists, and civilians documenting human rights abuses.
 Additionally, it will highlight the critical issue of internet access in war zones, where connectivity is often restricted as a tool of control, deepening humanitarian crises, and isolating communities from the global digital sphere.

 Infrastructure and Access